 With respect to all MEFA Loan applications, the Loan Originating Agent will request one or more credit bureau reports on the applicant and any co-applicant.
-The Loan Originating Agent cannot base its credit analysis on any credit report dated more than ninety (90) days before the date of approval of the application by the Loan Originating Agent.
+The Loan Originating Agent cannot base its credit analysis on any credit report dated more than forty-five (45) days before the date of approval of the application by the Loan Originating Agent.

 In conducting its credit analysis, the Loan Originating Agent will use a combination of credit scoring and a review of application data.
-For newly originated Issue L Loans, unless changed by the Authority upon compliance with certain Issue L Resolution requirements, the credit requirements include that a qualified borrower or a co-borrower must have a minimum FICO Score of 670 or, with respect to such Issue L Loans that are fully deferred as to repayment, a minimum FICO Score of 710.
-A FICO Score is any of several generally similar numeric measures of projected consumer credit risk, each of which was created by Fair Isaac Corporation for use by one of several consumer credit reporting agencies on the basis of information concerning an individual borrowing and repayment history that has been received by the respective consumer credit reporting agency from lenders.
+For newly originated Issue L Loans, unless changed by the Authority upon compliance with certain Issue L Resolution requirements, the credit requirements include that a qualified borrower or a co-borrower must have a minimum FICO Score of 670 for MEFA Loans with an Immediate Repayment Option, a minimum FICO score of 690 for MEFA Loans.
+A FICO Score is any of several generally similar numeric measures of projected consumer credit reporting agencies on the basis of information concerning an individual borrowing and repayment history that has been received by the respective consumer credit reporting agency from lenders.
 FICO Scores are based upon a number of time-weighted factors and range from 300-850, with higher scores reflecting more favorable projected credit risk.
 The student or co-borrower, if any, must also meet a minimum income requirement equal to the most recently published federal poverty guideline for a family of four.
 Neither the use of FICO Scores, or of a particular FICO Score threshold in connection with credit analysis for loan origination purposes, nor the use of a minimum income requirement, however, guarantees any particular level of repayment performance for the resulting loan portfolio.

 MEFA reserves the right to increase or, upon compliance with certain requirements of the Issue L Resolution, to decrease the FICO Score thresholds used in connection with Issue L Loan credit analysis, or to otherwise change the credit analysis procedures applicable to MEFA Loans, including Issue L Loans.
 Such information is included herein for general informational purposes and is not intended as a representation that the credit characteristics of Issue L Loans will resemble those of previously originated Fixed Rate MEFA Loans.
-Certain Issue L Loans transferred from the Issue H Resolution were originated on the basis of credit criteria that included lower FICO Score thresholds.
+Certain existing Issue L Loans were originated on the basis of credit criteria that included lower FICO Score thresholds.
 See the caption "ISSUE L LOAN PORTFOLIO" herein.

-If any of the following circumstances exist without an explanation satisfactory to the Authority, the Authority may in its reasonable judgment reject the application: excessive payment delinquencies; garnishment; attachment; foreclosure; repossession; or legal proceedings against the applicant or co-applicant which may affect the borrower's ability to repay or the Authority's ability to collect a MEFA Loan.
+If any of the following circumstances exist without an explanation satisfactory to the Authority, the Authority may in its reasonable judgment reject the application: excessive payment delinquencies; garnishment; attachment; repossession; or legal proceedings against the applicant or co-applicant which may affect the borrower's ability to repay or the Authority's ability to collect a MEFA Loan.
 In addition, the absence of a credit history may be grounds for denial of a MEFA Loan.